variantstudios/wisdomwaysacupuncture.com/_posts/2016-09-02-aip-paleo-savory-creamy-breakfast-idea.md

 Since he’s doing fabulous, living with no sign of the disease whatsoever, we long ago backed down to just plain paleo, so sometimes if we’re out of bisque we’ll have a veggie scramble again.
 But for the most part, even though we CAN eat eggs again, this bisque is so yummy, savory, satisfying, and creamy, as well as easy to reheat in the mornings; that we often actually prefer it now.

-Also, it gets veggies into your body first thing in the morning without you even trying!
+Also, it gets veggies into our bodies first thing in the morning without us even trying!

 ### Here’s the basic recipe.